rph3j/cloud/README.md

-This simple project was used for learning
+This simple project was used for learning google cloud